-With the above-mentioned flows, i.e., a series of bijective transformation layers one actually has a parametric model with explicit probability for each sample, $q_{\theta}(\phi)$, and with tunable parameters denoted as $\theta$.
-Then similar to autoregressive models, the reverse KL divergence in Eq.~\ref{eq:KL_van} can be applied to guide the optimization of $q_{\theta}(\phi)$ in approaching the target distribution of $p(\phi)$ in Eq.~\ref{eq:target},
+With the above-mentioned flows, i.e., a series of bijective transformation layers, one effectively attains a parametric model with an explicit probability for each sample, $q_{\theta}(\phi)$, and with tunable parameters denoted as $\theta$.
+Analogous to autoregressive models, the reverse KL divergence expressed in Eq.~\ref{eq:KL_van} can be employed to steer the optimization of $q_{\theta}(\phi)$ towards approaching the target distribution $p(\phi)$ in Eq.~\ref{eq:target},